czbiohub-sf/yogo/README.md

 We're using [Weights and Biases](http://wandb.ai) for run tracking.
 But, note that you do not need a W&B account to run anything!
 Runs that are started without an account are logged to an anonymous page.
 If you do decide to start with W&B, look [here](https://docs.wandb.ai/quickstart).
 Anonymous runs can be [claimed later](https://docs.wandb.ai/guides/app/features/anon).

+Further, we currently only support GPU training, since we use Torch's Distributed Data Parallel.

 > [!NOTE]
 > Openvino and M1s do not play together very well.
 If exporting to Openvino's format, it's best to use a VM or Docker.